tigerlinux/tigerlinux-extra-recipes/recipes/openstack/autoscaling-with-lbaasv2/README.md

-# A HEAT TEMPLATE WITH AUTOSCALING AND LBAAS V2 FOR OPENSTACK MITAKA
+# A HEAT TEMPLATE WITH AUTOSCALING AND LBAAS V2 FOR OPENSTACK MITAKA/NEWTON

 - **By Reinaldo Martínez P.**
 - **Caracas, Venezuela.**